-Jeremías has played as concertmaster of the New York Classical Players with venues in New York and New Jersey, as well as serving as concertmaster of the “Ensamble Invasión” in Buenos Aires, Argentina.
-Jeremías has recently soloed on tour with the New York Classical Players through Arkansas.
-Currently, he is playing in the violin section of the Pittsburgh Symphony for the 2018-2019 season .
+Jeremías recently joined the violin section of he Grant Park Symphony (currently serving a 1-year third chair position) and will be joining the violin section of the Pittsburgh Symphony starting in their 2019-2020 season.
+He has played as concertmaster of the New York Classical Players with venues in New York and New Jersey, as well as serving as concertmaster of the “Ensamble Invasión” in Buenos Aires, Argentina.

 Jeremías has attended several summer programs; most recently, the Music at Menlo Chamber Music Festival: International Program; as well as the Aspen Music Festival where he collaborated in chamber music performances with Robert Chen and Edgar Meyer, and was assistant principal at the Aspen Chamber Orchestra.
 He has also attended the Perlman Music Program, Taos School of Music, Kneisel Hall Chamber Music Festival, New York String Seminar Orchestra and the Schleswig-Holstein Music Festival, with which he toured different halls in Europe including Konzerthaus in Berlin and other halls in Krakow, Béla Bártok National Hall in Budapest, Smetana Hall in Prague, collaborating with Cristoph Eschenbach and Ivan Fischer.